-(b) Non-monetary inducement Often • non-monetary influential inducements are more than the monetary inducements order to get proper responses from the respondent. in These may consist of the benefit that the respondent is likely to gain from of the study.
-If the respondents feel that the outcome the study is beneficial for them. thev give more responses.
-Sometimes and motivation provided researcher works encouragement bv the as non-monetary inducement for the respondent.
+(b) Non-monetary inducement: Often non-monetary inducements are more influential inducements in order to get proper responses from the respondent. than monetary These may consist of the benefit that the respondent likely to is gain outcome of the study.
+If the respondents feel that the study is beneficial for them, they give more responses.
+Sometimes encouragement and motivation provided by works as non-monetary inducement for the respondent.

-The researcher should praise the respondent for his valuable responses by saying-"Your information is needed by thousands of scholars attempting to solve today's problem", "You will be

-Contributing to the advancement of science", "You will help to improve the education of thousands of students" etc. This will encourage him to provide more valuable information.
+The researcher should praise the respondent for his valuable responses by saying-"Your information is needed by thousands of scholars attempting to solve today's problem", "You will be Contributing to the advancement of science", "You will help to improve the education of thousands of students" etc. This will encourage him to provide more valuable information.